top of page

 Hide Halloween-themed words (like pumpkin, witch, ghost, or bat) around the room.

-Each time a child finds a word, they must use it in a sentence or make up a short story!
+Each time a child finds a word, they must use it in a sentence or create a short story!

 This activity builds vocabulary and imagination—two of our favorite things!